 - Your clothes should be comfortable so you can relax into the shoot.

-- Don’t go out on the piss the night before the shoot, hangovers are never a great look for a portrait.
+- Don’t go out on drinking the night before the shoot, hangovers are never a great look for a portrait.

 - If you plan to get a hair cut, do it 3 – 4 days beforehand, so it grows a little and looks more natural.